Allegheny Airlines Flight 736

-Allegheny Airlines Flight 736 was a regularly scheduled flight that crashed while attempting to land at Bradford Regional Airport in Bradford, Pennsylvania on December 24, 1968.
-Twenty of the 47 occupants on board were killed.
+Allegheny Airlines Flight 736 was a regularly scheduled flight that crashed while attempting to land at Bradford Regional Airport in Bradford, Pennsylvania, on December 24, 1968.
+Of the 47 occupants on board, 20 were killed.

 Aircraft and crew

 Flight 736 was operated using a Convair CV-580 (registration number N5802).
 The aircraft was originally certificated as a Convair CV-440 on March 4, 1957, but was modified to include upgraded turbine engines and propellers and re-certificated as a CV-580 on May 25, 1965.
 At the time of the accident, the aircraft had accumulated a total of 29,173 flight hours.
 The CV-580 was flown by Captain Gary Lee Mull, aged 33, and first officer Richard Bruce Gardner, aged 30.

 Flight

 Flight 736 took off from Detroit, Michigan bound for Washington D.C., with intermediate stops in Erie, Bradford, and Harrisburg, Pennsylvania.
 The flight was uneventful until the aircraft began its approach to Bradford.

 At 19:57 Eastern Standard Time, Flight 736 reported passing a DME east of Erie, and was instructed to descend to 4,000 feet and cleared for an approach to Bradford.
 At the same time, Flight 736 was advised that, at the last hourly observation, Bradford weather reported light snow showers, blowing snow, and one mile visibility.
 At 20:05, Bradford approach controllers advised Flight 736 again of light snow, blowing snow, and one mile visibility.
 Flight 736 acknowledged each weather advisory.
 At 20:08, Flight 736 reported that they were turning inbound for runway 32 and they were informed the wind was 290 degrees at 15 knots.
 This was Flight 736's last transmission before the crash.

 Flight 736 continued to descend until the aircraft first struck trees approximately 2-1/8 nautical miles short of the runway, and under a mile northwest of the Kinzua Bridge.
 The airplane cut through the trees for a further 800 feet, extensively damaging the engines, until it impacted the ground.
 The fuselage came to rest inverted with the top portion (roof) of the fuselage torn away.
 Most of the survivors were seated toward the back of the aircraft and were wearing seatbelts, remaining in their seats until the plane came to a halt.
 Passengers who were able to free themselves then worked to free the remaining survivors.
 Due to a blinding snowstorm, rescue workers were initially prevented from reaching the crash site.
 Survivors started a bonfire outside of the aircraft using wood, seat cushions, and luggage to keep warm and attract rescuers to the crash site.